hashment/yaffs2-forensic-tool/README.md

 A comprehensive explanation of the YAFFS2 file format and how the tool operates is available in the docs/ directory.

 Topics include:
-o Internal YAFFS2 block structure o NAND page and OOB layout o Tool architecture and data flow o Case studies and analysis examples
+- Internal YAFFS2 block structure
+- NAND page and OOB layout
+- Tool architecture and data flow
+- Case studies and analysis examples

 ## YAFFS2 Snapshots

-The samples/ directory contains: o Raw YAFFS2 partition images (some intentionally corrupted or obfuscated) o Sample analysis scenarios with accompanying notes or comments
+The samples/ directory contains:
+- Raw YAFFS2 partition images (some intentionally corrupted or obfuscated)
+- Sample analysis scenarios with accompanying notes or comments

 ## TODO

-o Improved CLI and user interface o Partial support for YAFFS1 o Enhanced handling of bad blocks and spare areas o Automatic HTML or JSON reporting
+- Improved CLI and user interface
+- Partial support for YAFFS1
+- Enhanced handling of bad blocks and spare areas
+- Automatic HTML or JSON reporting

 ## License